-Obviously if either of these explanations are true it would mean the Silver Bridge collapse was simply a coincidence.
+Obviously, if either of these explanations is true it would mean the Silver Bridge collapse was simply a coincidence.

 Let’s table that idea for now and explore some more reasonable explanations:

-- Sturgeon: European sea sturgeons are huge fish that may grown up to twenty feet in length.
+- Sturgeon: European sea sturgeons are huge fish that may grow up to twenty feet in length.
 They are bottom dwellers and rarely surface, but when they do it must be quite surprising.